-Alzheimer's disease can impact a person's quality of life.
-As Alzheimer's progresses, eating problems become common — which can make the situation worse.
-Poor nutrition can lead to physical weakness, an increased risk of falls, a weak immune system, and increased confusion and stress.
-If you're caring for a loved one who has Alzheimer's, understand what causes eating problems and take steps to ensure good nutrition.
+Alzheimer's disease and eating challenges often go hand in hand.
+As Alzheimer's progresses, poor nutrition can aggravate confusion and lead to physical weakness, as well as increase the risk of infection and other health concerns.
+If you're caring for a loved one who has Alzheimer's, understand what causes eating problems and take steps to optimize good nutrition.

 Consider underlying conditions

-If your loved one is having trouble eating, consider whether any underlying conditions may be contributing to the problem.
+If your loved one is having trouble eating, consider whether any underlying conditions could be contributing to the problem.
 For example:

-In the early stages of Alzheimer's, your loved one may simply forget to eat or lose the skills needed to prepare proper meals.
-You might call your loved one to remind him or her to eat, or prepare food in advance and then talk your loved one through the steps of unwrapping, reheating and serving.
+In the early stages of Alzheimer's, your loved one might simply forget to eat or lose the skills needed to prepare proper meals.
+You might call your loved one to remind him or her to eat or help your loved one prepare food.
+If you make meals for your loved one in advance, you might need to instruct him or her through the steps of unwrapping, reheating and serving.

-As Alzheimer's progresses, your loved one may forget table manners and eat from others' plates or out of serving bowls.
-He or she may lose impulse control and judgment and, in turn, eat anything in sight — including items not intended as food.
+As Alzheimer's progresses, your loved one might forget table manners and eat from others' plates or out of serving bowls.
+Changes in your loved one's brain might cause him or her to lose impulse control and judgment and, in turn, eat anything in sight — including items not intended as food.
 During the later stages of the disease, difficulty swallowing is common.

 Expect agitation and distraction

-Agitation, one of the most common symptoms of Alzheimer's, may make it difficult for your loved one to sit still long enough to eat a meal.
-Distractions at mealtime may make this even worse.
+Agitation and other signs and symptoms of Alzheimer's can make it difficult for your loved one to sit still long enough to eat a meal.
+Distractions at mealtime might make this even worse.
 To reduce distractions, turn off the television, radio and telephone ringer.
-You might also clear the table of any unnecessary items and use plates and bowls without patterns.
+Put your cellphone or pager on vibrate.
+You might also clear the table of any unnecessary items.

-To keep plates from slipping, use place mats that have traction on both sides — or make your own from a roll of the rubbery mesh typically used to line shelves.
+To prevent slipping, apply suction cups to the bottom of plates or use placemats that have traction on both sides.
+You could also make your own placemats from a roll of the rubbery mesh typically used to line shelves.
 Sometimes bowls are easier to use than are plates.
-Likewise, spoons may be easier to handle than forks.
+Likewise, spoons might be easier to handle than forks.
 The larger the spoon's handle, the better.
 Try bendable straws or lidded cups for liquids.

 Offer foods one at a time

 If your loved one is overwhelmed by an entire plateful of food, place just one type of food at a time on the plate.
 You could also offer several small meals throughout the day, rather than three larger ones.
 Cut food into bite-sized portions.
-Finger foods are even easier — but avoid nuts, popcorn and raw carrots, which can be hard to chew and swallow.
+Finger foods are even easier — but avoid foods that can be tough to chew and swallow, such as nuts, popcorn and raw carrots.

 Sneak in extra nutrition

-If you're having a hard time getting your loved one to eat enough, you might take advantage of the fact that many people who have Alzheimer's disease are most alert and hungry in the morning.
-You could serve a filling breakfast, or several light breakfasts in a row.
+If you're having a hard time getting your loved one to eat enough, prepare your loved one's favorite foods.
+Serve a filling breakfast or several light breakfasts in a row.
 You might also offer high-calorie snacks — such as protein milkshakes.
 Consult the doctor if your loved one loses weight suddenly.

 Ensuring good nutrition in Alzheimer's can be a challenge, but it's worthwhile.
-Good nutrition can help your loved one better cope — both physically and emotionally — with this difficult disease.
+Good nutrition can help your loved one better cope — both physically and emotionally — with the challenges of Alzheimer's.